pkplonker/TwitchGame/index.md

 * !stats -- Outputs players stats
 * !commands -- Links you back to this site, why would you do that?
 * !classes -- Lists all available classes
-* !class &lt;Class_Name%gt; -- Changes your character to the requested class
+* !class &lt;Class_Name&gt; -- Changes your character to the requested class

 ## Admin commands